kirby-deprecated-plugins/kirby-sync/docs/options.md

 ### plugin.sync.hub (required)

-If this option is `true` the domain is treated like a hub where the original content is stored.
-When you save a page in hub mode, it will run a hook that copies the content to all the other domains.
+Your hub domain needs to have this option to `true`.
+The hub is where your original content is stored.

-If this option is not set, the domain will be seen as a node.
-You need to have one domain that works as a hub.
+For node domains you don't need to set this option.
+Node domains are the domains where your content is copied to.

 **Example**